On distributional topological complexity of groups and manifolds: Preliminaries

-We consider actions of a discrete group $G$ on CW-complex $X$ that preserve the CW-complex structure in such a way that if an open cell $e$ is taken by an element $g\in G$ to itself then $g$ restricted to $e$ is the identity map.
+We consider actions of a discrete group $G$ on CW-complex $X$ that preserve the CW-complex structure in such a way that if an open cell $e$ is taken to itself by an element $g\in G$, then the restrictyion of $g$ to $e$ is the identity map.
 Such a complex is called a $G$-CW-complex.